micolous/footswitch/keyboard/README.md

 * it's still supported on Linux, macOS and Windows
 * it _isn't_ a modifier key (like `Shift`), so it won't mess up your keybindings (particularly an issue for RPGs)

-You could set this to other keys by modifying the
+You could set this to other keys by modifying the `keyCode` constant in [keyboard.ino](./keyboard.ino).

 [keyboard]: https://www.arduino.cc/reference/en/language/functions/usb/keyboard/